MazenTarek7/NeetCode-Blind75/README.md

 ## Disclaimer

 While the solutions provided here aim to be effective and efficient, there may be multiple valid approaches to solving each problem.
-It's essential to understand the underlying concepts and explore different strategies to become a proficient problem solver.
+It's essential to understand the underlying concepts and explore different strategies.

-Happy coding!